svermeulen/lusc/README.md

 Running the examples
 ---

 You might notice that in the examples above, we are not calling the `main()` functions directly.
-This is because, similar to trio, these all need to be executed underneath a `lusc.run` function.
-However, unlike Trio, in order to call this function, the user has to supply implementations for `sleep` and `get_time` functions, since these vary depending on the environment where you are running Lua.
+This is because, similar to trio, all `lusc.X` methods need to be executed underneath a `lusc.run` function.
+However, unlike Trio, in order to call `lusc.run`, the user has to supply implementations for `sleep` and `get_time`.
+This is necessary since this functionality varies depending on the environment where you are running Lua.

-Therefore `lusc.run` returns a coroutine that yields with the number of seconds to sleep, and so the calling code needs to handle that.
+`lusc.run` takes a `time_provider` that should return the time, and then returns a coroutine that yields with the number of seconds to sleep, and so the calling code needs to handle that.

 If running in a Linux/OSX environment a simple way to achieve this would be the following (which you can execute for yourself by running the lua files in the `examples/` folder):